KGore12/The-2020-US-Presidential-Election-and-Covid-19/README.md

 2020_Election_and COVID_proposal.docx

 #### [Static](Static)
-Flask files for deploying to web.
+Flask files for accessing databases.

 #### [Assets](assets)
 CSS and JS for leaflet maps, demographic charts, and Covid charts.